March Student Spotlight – Timothy Chad Davenport

 July Student Spotlight – Terry Gill

 My name is Terry Gill I reside in the beautiful state of Utah.
 My association with MGS began three years ago when I enrolled telling myself that it would take me about two or three years to complete.
-You see it took me that amount of time to construct an inventory of all the guns available through neighbors, friends, family, military buddies etc. so that every gun that was presented in the lessons I would have access to.
-I am a hands on guy and I can try to memorize out of a book all day and come up short but, if I can work, take apart, and touch the item I am learning about it will stay in my mind forever.
+You see it took me that amount of time to construct an inventory of all the guns available through neighbors, friends, family, military buddies, etc. so that every gun that was presented in the lessons I would have access to.
+I am a hands-on guy and I can try to memorize out of a book all day and come up short but, if I can work, take apart, and touch the item I am learning about it will stay in my mind forever.
 I’m sure I am older than the average student as I just had my sixtieth birthday.
 My plan is to retire in about five to seven years and by that time have established a good reputation and clientele so that I can just depend on my gunsmithing business for that extra dough so that my wife and I can travel and work on that bucket list.
 I see gunsmithing as a career or vocation that does not have an age stigma attached to it.
 I have never heard the phrase “he or she is too old to be a gunsmith.”
-Since beginning the course I have built a two room shop in my basement and one in the detached garage (for saws and drill presses).
+Since beginning the course I have built a two-room shop in my basement and one in the detached garage (for saws and drill presses).
 The shop in the basement houses three benches one for general disassembly/assembly, one for building actions and barrels (barrel vise), and a third for stock carving and checkering.
-The next room has a small twenty-four inch metal lathe.
+The next room has a small twenty-four-inch metal lathe.
 I am very excited to one day be skilled at all of my tools and skills.
 During the time I was taking the courses my friends and acquaintances would bring over their long-guns, pistols, and black guns again for me to learn on the different actions but they got a complete cleaning for free.
 It worked out great and now the word is spreading throughout my little corner of the community that the guns come back much better than they were when they went in.
 I just received my FFL in the mail and I have to tell you that the interview was really a pleasant experience to go through and the ATF agent counseled me on the correct category of license and type of ownership that would suit me the best for my set up.
 He was impressed that I was graduating from a gunsmith school and just wasn’t going to sell guns.
-All-in-all MGS has been a great experience to go through I enjoyed calling and asking question of the instructors who really gave good counsel and always had tips on how to make my business more successful.
+All-in-all MGS has been a great experience to go through I enjoyed calling and asking questions of the instructors who really gave good counsel and always had tips on how to make my business more successful.

 Muzzle threading project AR 15 platform in 6.5 Grendel.
 Custom airbrush with Krylon